playgameservices/cpp-ios-basic-samples/samples-ios/ButtonClicker/README.md

 * `ButtonClickerPlayer` contains a very simple class that represents our player in the game.

-* `Constants.h` contains the constants that you will need to run this game on your own.

 * `GameModel` is the game's model.
 It supplies information about all the players in the game for your ViewController.